 Other conditions, such as poor circulation and swelling, may also cause the nails to be yellow and the lunulae to disappear.

-People who have no lunulae but no other symptoms should not worry unduly.
-Sometimes the lunulae are simply not visible.
+People who have no lunulae and no other symptoms should not worry unduly.
+Sometimes, the lunulae are simply not visible — although they may be more visible on the thumbs.

-Nevertheless, it is a good idea to see a doctor to rule out possible medical conditions.
-This is because sometimes the disappearance of the lunulae is an early warning sign of dangerous conditions.
+Nevertheless, it may be a good idea to speak with a doctor to rule out possible medical conditions.
+In some cases, the disappearance of the lunulae is an early sign of a serious medical condition.

-When a person has other symptoms, such as difficulty breathing, chest pain, a fever, or unusual swelling, the disappearance of the lunulae could signal a life-threatening health problem.
-In these cases, people should see a doctor immediately.
+When a person has other symptoms, such as difficulty breathing, chest pain, a fever, or unusual swelling, the disappearance of the lunulae could signal a life threatening health problem.
+In these cases, people should speak with a doctor immediately.

 Seeking medical attention for any changes in the nails or skin can help a doctor detect serious medical conditions, as early as possible, enabling prompt treatment.